 - Metal shavings found around mattress area from predrilled holes in tent frame

-Campers can enjoy an easy setup with the Smittybilt Overlander Tent that comes equipped with a high density foam full mattress and enough sleep space for 2 to 3 people.
+Campers can enjoy an easy setup with the Smittybilt Overlander Tent that comes equipped with a high-density foam full mattress and enough sleeping space for 2 to 3 people.

 The Smittybilt Overlander is equipped with a sunroof and side windows that are covered with netting to keep out all insects and critters.

 As a custom option offered by the Smittybilt Overlander, a separate annex room can be added on with the use of heavy-duty zippers, for an additional covered area for campers.

 The Smittybilt Overlander comes with an aluminum ladder that has an extra extension package available if needed.
 Included with this tent is a rain fly, which is a separate cover that is added onto the tent to keep the rain out!
 You can see how it performs well during rainy days.

 When the rain fly is attached, the Smittybilt Overlander gives campers the option to keep the sunroof area open during rain for added cooler ventilation inside the tent.

 While the Smittybilt Overlander has some of the best features you would want in a camping or overlanding tent, this product received a mix of positive reviews and a few negative reviews.
 You might consider reading some product reviews first before making a decision.